Choosing between Monday.com and Salesforce comes down to five questions:

 How important is it that your sales tool connects natively to project management, service desk, and marketing operations?

-Does your CRM have the B2B data and buying signals needed to fill and prioritize the pipeline it manages?
+Does your CRM have the verified B2B contact data and buying signals needed to fill and prioritize the pipeline it manages?

 Both platforms manage pipelines.
 But a pipeline is only as good as the data feeding it.
 Neither Monday.com nor Salesforce generates the verified B2B contact data, buying signals, or account intelligence that sellers need to fill their pipeline with the right opportunities.
-That's where ZoomInfo fits in.
+That is where ZoomInfo fits in.

-ZoomInfo is a GTM intelligence platform that lets your sales reps walk into every call knowing why the deal is moving, who's championing it, and what's likely to happen next.
+ZoomInfo is a GTM intelligence platform that lets your sales reps walk into every call knowing why the deal is moving, who is championing it, and what is likely to happen next.
 Your marketers can describe audiences in plain language and launch plays against accounts that match your proven win patterns.
-Your leaders can see deal risk before it shows up in CRM stage fields.
+Your RevOps team can see deal risk before it shows up in CRM stage fields.

-Your team accesses this intelligence through the GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any other front-end.
+Your team accesses this intelligence through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or the Enterprise API and ZoomInfo MCP in any other front-end.
 ZoomInfo integrates natively with both Salesforce and Monday.com, making whichever CRM you choose more effective.

 If you want to see how ZoomInfo's intelligence layer turns your CRM from a record-keeping system into a revenue engine, start a free trial.